juanuribe28/semi-supervised-learning-research/experiments/README.md

 ### [data](data)

+Contains all the data used for the experiments, including the python files used for data augmentation and analyzing results.For more information check the [README](data/README.md).

 ### [template-exp](template-exp)

 Template repo for an experiment with AllenNLP (Note that most files in this directory are empty, and are just meant to show the general structure.
 For working examples refer to actual experiment directories).
 It contains: